Quicksand (American band)

 Quicksand is an American post-hardcore band from New York City, founded in 1990.
 Their debut self-titled EP was followed by two major-label albums, Slip (1993) and Manic Compression (1995).
 Quicksand's sound has been compared to that of Fugazi and Helmet.
 The band supported their releases with extensive touring but fell short of the mainstream success anticipated by their labels.
 These factors and internal stress led them to separate first in 1995 and again in 1999 following a failed year-and-a-half reunion.
-In June 2012, Quicksand reunited for a special one-night performance and since has been playing additional live shows.
-The band's third album (and first full-length in 22 years), Interiors, was released on November 10, 2017, and it was followed four years later by their latest album Distant Populations (2021).

-Quicksand has cited various bands as influences, including Fugazi, Jane's Addiction, Helmet, My Bloody Valentine, Cocteau Twins, Wire, and Public Enemy.
+Quicksand reunited once again in 2012, and has since released three more albums: Interiors (2017), Distant Populations (2021) and Bring On the Psychics (2026).

 History

 Formation (1990)

 The musicians who would come to form Quicksand had their roots in the New York Hardcore scene.
 Frontman/guitarist Walter Schreifels, the main creative force behind the Gorilla Biscuits and bassist for Youth of Today, assembled the band's lineup from his dissolved Moondog project.
 Guitarist Tom Capone had founded Long Island's Beyond (releasing a demo and LP via Combined Effort Records) and had previously played in Bold, writing their album Looking Back.
 Drummer Alan Cage had been in the experimental hardcore band Burn and played with Capone in Beyond.
 Bassist Sergio Vega arrived from the short lived Collapse and a later incarnation of Absolution.
+For Quicksand's initial live shows, Charlie Garriga (a founding member of Outface) played rhythm guitar, but he left the band not long after; thus, Schreifels sang lead vocals and played rhythm guitar.